BearWare/TeamTalk5/Documentation/TeamTalk/userinterface.md

       banned based on their IP-address.
 Since user's IP-addresses often change from day to day it might be that a user who was previously banned can log on to the server again a day or two later.
-Only users with *user-right*
+Only users with *User Right*
       [User can ban users from server](@ref useraccountsdlg) can list the banned users on a server.
 More is explained in section [Banned Users Dialog](@ref bannedusersdlg).